 Sir Steve Redgrave was born on March 23, 1962, in Marlow, Buckinghamshire, England.
 He was educated at Sir William Borlase’s Grammar School in Marlow.
 It was here that his interest in rowing began to develop.
 In 1979, he represented Great Britain in the Junior World Rowing Championships.

-He then went on to compete in the world championships for rowing in 1981 and 1982.
-In 1983, Sir Steve made his Olympic debut at the age of 21.
+He then competed in the world championships for rowing in 1981 and 1982.
+In 1983, Sir Steve made his Olympic debut at 21.
 He competed in the coxless fours event and helped Great Britain win a bronze medal.
-Sir Steve’s first Olympic gold medal came in 1984, when he again competed in the coxless fours event.
+Sir Steve’s first Olympic gold medal came in 1984 when he again competed in the coxless fours event.

 This time, he was joined by three other British rowers: Martin Cross, Sir Matthew Pinsent, and Tim Foster.
-The four of them went on to become known as the “Magnificent Seven”.
+The four of them became known as the “Magnificent Seven”.

 In 1986, Sir Steve won his second world championship title in the coxless pairs event.
 He then defended his title in 1987.
 1988 was a big year for Sir Steve Redgrave.
 Not only did he win his third consecutive world championship title in the coxless pairs event, but he also won his first Olympic gold medal in the same event!
-He was joined by Sir Matthew Pinsent in the boat, and the two of them were able to beat out the competition from other countries such as Australia and West Germany.
+Sir Matthew Pinsent joined him in the boat, and the two of them could beat out the competition from other countries such as Australia and West Germany.

-Sir Steve won his third consecutive gold medal in 1992, when he once again competed in the coxless pairs event.
+Sir Steve won his third consecutive gold medal in 1992, when he competed in the coxless pairs event again.
 This made him one of only two rowers ever to win three consecutive gold medals (the other is American rower Bob Kaehler).
 In 1996, Sir Steve won his fourth Olympic gold medal, this time competing in the coxless fours event.

 This made him the only rower ever to win four Olympic gold medals.
 Sir Steve’s final Olympic appearance came in 2000, when he competed in the coxless pairs event and helped Great Britain win a bronze medal.
 Sir Steve retired from rowing after the 2000 Olympics.